High Bridge of Kentucky

-The High Bridge is a railroad bridge crossing the Kentucky River Palisades, that rises approximately 275 feet from the river below and connects Jessamine and Mercer counties in Kentucky.
-Formally dedicated in 1879, it is the first cantilever bridge constructed in the United States.
-It has a three-span continuous under-deck truss used by Norfolk Southern Railway to carry trains between Lexington and Danville.
-It has been designated as a National Historic Civil Engineering Landmark.
+The High Bridge is a railroad bridge crossing the Kentucky River Palisades, in Kentucky.
+The bridge, about 275 feet over the river below, connects Jessamine and Mercer counties.
+It was formally dedicated in 1879, and is the first cantilever bridge built in the United States.
+It has a three-span continuous under-deck truss, which is used by Norfolk Southern Railway to carry trains between Lexington and Danville.
+The High Bridge is a National Historic Civil Engineering Landmark.